2011 Super Outbreak: Afternoon supercells

 The most intense supercells of the outbreak developed around midday in central Mississippi and began tracking eastward.
 With the extreme instability and wind shear, they quickly intensified and eventually became tornadic, shortly thereafter resulting in strong to violent tornadoes.
-Responding to the high risk issued by the SPC and the already unstable atmosphere expected to become even more unstable throughout the afternoon hours, a PDS tornado watch was issued at 1:45 p.m.
+Responding to the high risk issued by the SPC and the already unstable atmosphere expected to become even more unstable throughout the afternoon, a PDS tornado watch was issued at 1:45 p.m.
 CDT (18:45 UTC) for much of Alabama and portions of Mississippi, Tennessee, and Georgia.
 A widespread complex of supercell storms overspread the states of Mississippi and Alabama and violent tornadoes began rapidly touching down as the afternoon progressed.

 By mid-afternoon, as wind shear and low-level moisture continued to dramatically increase, a tornado emergency was declared for Neshoba County, Mississippi, as a large tornado was reported on the ground by both storm spotters and a camera atop a television tower from ABC affiliate WTOK-TV (channel 11) in Meridian, Mississippi.
 This powerful EF5 tornado caused incredible damage northeast of Philadelphia, Mississippi, where pavement was torn off from roads, vehicles were thrown, and the ground was scoured out to a depth of 2 ft by the tornado.
 Three people died when a mobile home was thrown 300 yd into a wooded area, obliterating it in the process.
 Another very long-tracked EF4 tornado passed near the town of Enterprise, Mississippi, killing seven people before crossing into Alabama and eventually dissipating.
 Four tornadoes were officially rated EF5 on the Enhanced Fujita scale that day.
 One of those EF5 tornadoes struck the town of Smithville, Mississippi, where many well-built brick homes were reduced to bare slabs, numerous hardwood trees were completely debarked, and an SUV was hurled half a mile into the top of the town's water tower, subsequently leaving behind a visible dent.
 Another long-tracked EF5 wedge tornado passed through rural portions of Alabama and Tennessee, becoming the deadliest tornado of the outbreak as it completely devastated the towns of Hackleburg, Phil Campbell, Mount Hope, Tanner, and Harvest, killing 72 people.
 This marks only the second day in history (after April 3, 1974) that there were more than two F5/EF5 tornadoes reported.